legendu-net/blog/misc/content/2018-12-02-tridactyl-tips.markdown

 `ctrl + alt + esc`: toggle ignore on/off on Mac `ctrl/cmd + g`: next search result
 `shift + ctrl/cmd + g`: previous search result

+## Tricks & Traps

+1. `shift + insert` enters insert mode in Tridactyl, however `shift + insert` is also used as paste in JupyterLab terminals on Windows.
+    If you are using Tridactyl and JupyterLab together, `shift + insert` is passed to Tridactyl rather than acts as paste in JupyterLab terminals.